How to Use the Paris Metro

 Paris Metro| ©Pom'

 When you first look at a map of the Paris Metro, you will notice that the region is divided into fare zones.
-These are concentric rings covering Paris and its metropolitan area, which affect the price of your ticket.
+These are concentric rings covering Paris and its metropolitan area, which influence the price of the ticket.

-For most tourist trips, you will only travel within zone 1, and occasionally to outer zones if you visit Disneyland Paris (zone 5), Versailles (zone 4) or Charles de Gaulle and Orly airports (zone 4).
+Most tourist trips will take you mainly to central Paris, with occasional trips to outlying areas if you visit Disneyland Paris (zone 5), Versailles (zone 4) or Charles de Gaulle and Orly airports (zone 4), which is particularly important when choosing travel passes.

 Book your transfer from the airport